We have two types of composting toilets on the quinta: dry toilets and vermicomposting flush toilets.

 The only disadvantage to this system is that it’s necessary to empty the collecting bins and wash them out on a regular basis, but the modern squeamishness about human waste products seems a bit odd to me.
 This isn’t really any different to cleaning out the chicken coop.

-Jenkins’ composting method has been developed over nearly 30 years of use.
+Jenkins’ composting method has been developed over more than 30 years of use.
 He uses bins rather than heaps as the efficiency of the composting process relies on keeping the waste well contained in the centre of the material, surrounded by other organic matter and with a substantial ‘sponge’ of material below.
 This prevents smells and the likelihood of the waste leaching into the soil or watercourses in a raw state.
 The human waste is also well mixed with other organic material, vegetable peelings, cooking scaps, etc, which results in a more nutrititive compost than human waste + woodshavings alone (which Jenkins doesn’t recommend using).

 More videos from Joe Jenkins here.